Attorney client satisfaction award

 Can you sue your employer for negligence in GA?

 Generally speaking, you will be unable to sue your employer for negligence in most circumstances.
 You are not required to prove your employer was negligent in order to receive workers’ compensation benefits.
-Georgia is a no-fault state, which means you can receive workplace injury benefits regardless of who caused your injuries.
+Georgia is a no-fault state, which means you can receive personal injury benefits regardless of who caused your injuries.
 The only reasons you would sue for a workplace injury include the following:

 A Third-Party Was Involved